JuZED/wp-fullpage/readme.txt

 4. Setup background colors and images, content position and many more.

 = Customization =
-1. Customisz FullPage templates and functionalities by copying the contents of "/wp-content/plugins/wp-fullpage/templates/" into "/wp-content/themes/your-theme/wp-fullpage/".
+1. Customize FullPage templates and functionalities by copying the contents of "/wp-content/plugins/wp-fullpage/templates/" into "/wp-content/themes/your-theme/wp-fullpage/".
 2. Many hook filters and actions are available too.

 [Contact me](http://www.juzed.fr/en/contact-form/ "Contact me") if you want to know how to customise WP FullPage.